ncatlab/nlab-content/pages/8/7/3/0/378/content.md

 #Joyal's Model Structure#

-There is a second model structure on simplicial sets, which is different (not Quillen equivalent) to the classical one, due to Andr&#233; Joyal, with the following distinguished classes of morphisms:
+There is a second model structure on simplicial sets, which is different (not Quillen equivalent) to the classical one, due to Andr&eacute; Joyal, with the following distinguished classes of morphisms:

 * The cofibrations $C$ are monomorphisms, equivalently, levelwise injections.